 Each package comes with an assortment of ENGO blister prevention patches that you can trim if required.
 This company has established a cult following in the running community (see Fixing Your Feet) and you’ll quickly understand why if you use one of their blister prevention patches to eliminate a hotspot in your hiking or running footwear.

 Highly Recommended!SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.